home climbing areas field notesknowledgedisclaimercopyrightcontactdonate

 In the following four decades there were several attempts.

-East face attempt, Davies - Lomax.
-In 1984 South Africans John & Hilton Davies and Chris Lomax climbed a dangerous line on the east face, reaching the upper glacial plateau.
+East face, Davies - Lomax.
+In 1984 South Africans John & Hilton Davies and Chris Lomax climbed a line on the east face, reaching the upper glacial plateau from where they descended.
 They found difficulties to M6 and 90˚.
 They spent four days on the route, and another four to descend to the west.
-Their intention was to do a new line on that face, so upon reaching the glacial plateau they descended west, without continuing to the summit.

 Other attempts.
 In the 90s Chilean Rodrigo Traub made several attempts, managing to reach the upper plateau via the line where Pangerec and Schmoll perished.
 In the late 90s, Traub with André Labarca and Claudio Retamal made a winter attempt from the west.
 They reached the summit pyramid and climbed one pitch over the bergschrund before retreating.